 UCplus Danish language courses teach students how to become digital citizens.
-What this means in practice is that upon completing their studies, students will be familiar with how to access and use Danish municipal and public IT self-service systems.
-UCplus also provides each student with a free tablet during their studies, allowing them to study anywhere and anytime.
-The tablet also functions as a learning tool to practice their skills as digital citizens.
+What this means in practice is that, upon completing their studies, students will be familiar with how to access and use Danish municipal and public IT self-service systems.

-- Distance learning via UCplus’ learning portal www.flexidansk.dk
+- distance learning via UCplus’s learning portal www.flexidansk.dk

-- Accessing their class’ Facebook group and/or other social media
+- accessing their class’s Facebook group and/or other social media.

-As digital citizens, students will learn how to access and use:
+As digital citizens, students learn how to access and use

-- Jobnet and Jobindex and other online job-searching tools and portals
+- Jobnet, Jobindex and other online job-searching tools and portals

 - E-tax, including how to file a tax return online